justinmerrell/django-DevOps/README.md

 - Service and Config file management
 - Auto deploy from GIT

+No more returning to the same Stackoverflow pages every time you start a new project just to remind yourself what directory config files should be placed in.
+All files can now be managed from a project level and quickly deployed/updated.

 ## Getting Started

 To install the package, run the following command: